AnantharamanLab/METABOLIC/README.md

 #### <a name="flags"></a> All Required and Optional Flags:

-To view the options that METABOLIC-C.pl and METABOLIC-G.pl have type:
+To view the options that METABOLIC-C.pl and METABOLIC-G.pl have, please type:

 ```
 perl METABOLIC-G.pl -help